mekz-data/Breast-Cancer/README.md

 ## Project Overview
 - The cancer we're detecting in the images is known as Invasive Ductal Carcinoma (IDC).
 Makes up ~80% of all breast cancer cases.
 - Data consisted of 162 slide images (patients) that were cut into 277,524 patches of 50x50 pixels.
-- The images are originally from a 2014 study which you can see [here.](https://engineering.case.edu/centers/ccipd/sites/ccipd.case.edu/files/Automatic_detection_of_invasive_ductal_carcinoma_in_whole.pdf)
+- The images are originally from a 2014 study which you can see [here.](https://github.com/Huntsworth7/Breast-Cancer/blob/master/2014%20Study.pdf)
 - Images were preprocessed and augmented with Keras's built in ImageDataGenerator.
 - Keras was also used to create the CNN model.
-- The model ended up yielding an accuracy/F1 score of 87%.
+- The model ended up yielding an accuracy/F1 score of 88%.

 ## File List
-**Final Report.pdf:** Written report of the project that condenses much of the information from the jupyter notebooks contains many of the visualizations.
+**[Cancer Final Report.pdf:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/Cancer%20Final%20Report.pdf)** Written report of the project that condenses much of the information from the jupyter notebooks contains many of the visualizations.
 Additional insights and analysis are in there as well.

-**2014 Study.pdf:** A copy of the initial study that this project is based on. **Note:** I did not contribute to this study.
+**[2014 Study.pdf:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/2014%20Study.pdf)** A copy of the initial study that this project is based on. **Note:** I did not contribute to this study.
 It's merely creating a frame of reference.

 <ins>**Jupyter Notebooks:**</ins><br>
 **0 - [Image Sorting:](https://github.com/Huntsworth7/Breast-Cancer/blob/master/0%20-%20Image%20Sorting.ipynb)** Using scripting to re-sort the images so as to utilize the Keras built in DataImageGenerator.